 One way to conceptualize aging is as an accumulation of traumas.
 You probably know about physical traumas—those ski injuries, car accidents, or small but impactful bumps or twists that seemingly changed your body forever.
 Emotional and spiritual traumas also get lodged in our bodies, creating patterns of belief that end up limiting, one way or another, freedom of movement—which compromises your health.
 We think these old injuries are the price we pay for getting older, but they don’t have to be.
 Acupuncture, bodywork, and other types of energy medicine can reverse trauma, essentially un-winding the years to before you accumulated the issues.

-Click here for information about the ethics that inform our work.
+Click here for information about the ethics that informs Stella’s work.